Filtered new details of GTA IV Remastered that would arrive in 2023

 Just a few days ago, the desired GTA IV Remastered was unexpectedly leaked, thus revealing its first details and the supposed release date.
-This long-awaited remaster would arrive a year after the possible launch of Red Dead Redemption Remastered which would be in development with an expected release for the end of 2022, as will happen with the GTA Trilogy, which will hit the market this November 11, 2021.
+This long-awaited remaster would arrive a year after the possible launch of Red Dead Redemption Remastered which would be in development with an expected release for the end of 2022, as will happen with the GTA Trilogy, which will be released this November 11, 2021.

 Has Bully 2 been canceled?